Religion in Honduras: 20th century

-In recent years, the principal religious groups are Roman Catholic, Episcopal, Lutheran, Jehovah's Witness, Mennonite, approximately 300 evangelical Protestant groups, and the Church of Jesus Christ of Latter-day Saints (LDS Church).
+In recent years, the principal religious groups are Roman Catholic, Episcopal, Lutheran, Jehovah's Witness, Mennonite, approximately 300 evangelical Protestant groups, and the Church of Jesus Christ of Latter-day Saints (LDS Church) and well as communities of Muslims, Jews and Baha'is.

 The Catholic Church in Honduras is composed of eight dioceses: Tegucigalpa, Comayagua, Choluteca, Olancho, Yoro, San Pedro Sula, Trujillo and Copán which are a part of the Conference Episcopal of Honduras.

-The Protestant churches are structured by three confederacies: The Pastors' Association of Honduras, the Evangelical Brotherhood of Honduras and the Apostolic Network of Honduras.

-Both the Roman Catholic Church as well as the Protestant churches, especially the Pentecostal denominations, have experienced growth thanks in large part to modern forms of mass communication in recent decades.
+The Protestant churches are structured by three confederacies: The Pastors' Association of Honduras, the Evangelical Brotherhood of Honduras and the Apostolic Network of Honduras.Both the Roman Catholic Church as well as the Protestant churches, especially the Pentecostal denominations, have experienced growth thanks in large part to modern forms of mass communication in recent decades.

 The LDS Church built a temple in Tegucigalpa, Honduras, making it one of the six LDS temples in Central America.

 The most prominent evangelical churches in the country include the "Abundant Life", the "Living Love", and the Great Commission Churches.
 A growing number of evangelical churches have no denominational affiliation.
 The National Association of Evangelical Pastors represents the evangelical leadership.
-There are small numbers of Muslims and Jews.
 San Pedro Sula has a mosque and a synagogue, and Tegucigalpa has a synagogue.

 Statistics

-There are no reliable government statistics on religious affiliation in Honduras.
-In a 2007 nationwide survey, CID-Gallup reported that: